shawnbrown/datatest/docs/index.rst

 `unittest <http://docs.python.org/3/library/unittest.html>`_ framework and is compatible with standard unittest practices.

+In the practice of data science, data preparation is a huge part of the job.
+In recent studies, experts estimate that 50 to 80 percent of time is spent wrangling data.
+This critically important phase is time-consuming, unglamorous, and often poorly structured.

-In addition to quality control, a datatest suite can provide much-needed structure to guide the work flow of data processing tasks.  :ref:`Test-driven data processing <test-driven-data-processing>` can automate existing check-lists, measure progress, promote best practices, and help acclimate new team members.
+:ref:`Test-driven data preparation <test-driven-data-preparation>` can provide much-needed structure to the process.
+Automated data testing allows for quick edit-test cycles which help guide the selection, cleaning, integration, and formatting of data.
+Data tests can also help to automate check-lists, measure progress, and promote best practices.

 (If you're already familiar with the package, you might want to skip to the :ref:`list of assert methods <assert-methods>`.)